Polombo98/SaasDashboard/apps/api/README.md

 ### Authentication

 The ingest endpoint uses **API key authentication** (not JWT).
 Include the project API key in the `x-api-key` header.

+**API Key Format**: `proj_<32-character-hex-string>`

 You can get the API key from:
-1. Creating a new project (returns API key)
+1. Creating a new project (returns API key in response)
 2. Rotating the API key via `/v1/teams/:teamId/projects/:projectId/rotate-key`

+**Security Note**: Keep your API keys secure.
+They provide direct access to ingest data into your project.
+Rotate keys immediately if compromised.

 ## Analytics & Reporting